Peptide Name

 Titration pacing matters.
 In the Phase 2 NEJM trial (2023), GI side effect rates nearly doubled when participants were assigned directly to 8 mg instead of gradually titrating from 1-2 mg.

-Dose flexibility: Trial protocols allowed participants to remain at the current dose for an extra 2-4 weeks when GI side effects were significant.
+Dose flexibility: Trial protocols allowed participants to stay at the current dose for an extra 2-4 weeks when nausea or other GI side effects were significant.

 Phase 3 dose levels: TRIUMPH evaluates 4 mg, 9 mg, and 12 mg as target maintenance doses.